Folkestone Groomers Directory

 What to Expect from Quality Service

-A professional groomer should assess your dog's coat condition before beginning treatment and explain their planned approach.
+A Professional Dog Groomer should assess your dog's coat condition before beginning treatment and explain their planned approach.
 They should be able to show you the tools they'll use and explain why each is necessary.

 Quality groomers will educate you about home maintenance and provide specific recommendations for your dog's coat type and shedding patterns.
 They should also be willing to demonstrate proper brushing techniques.